Safe and Respectful Sexual Health Care in WA

 About the Even Me?
 Campaign

-The ‘Even Me?’ campaign was created to improve HIV awareness, testing, and prevention among culturally and linguistically diverse (CaLD) communities in Western Australia.
+The “Even Me?” campaign was created to improve HIV awareness, testing, and prevention among diverse communities in Western Australia.

 HIV is no longer just a concern for gay and bisexual men.
-Increasingly, it affects people from heterosexual and CaLD backgrounds who may not know their risk or how to protect themselves.
+Increasingly, it affects people from heterosexual and diverse backgrounds who may not know their risk or how to protect themselves.

 WAAC has worked closely with community members, migrant health organisations, and healthcare providers to create resources that: